Posted By Richard Holmes

 Mental health at work – it’s a subject that needs to be talked about.
 Our recent survey of working UK adults found that 86% believe that companies are not doing enough to support them with work-related mental health issues.
-That’s why we think it’s amazing to see Heads Together and Mind launch a much-needed ‘Mental Health at Work’ initiative aiming to change the way that we approach workplace mental health across the UK.
+That’s why we think it’s amazing to see Heads Together and Mind launch a much-needed ‘Mental Health at Work’ initiative.
+It aims to change the way that we approach workplace mental health across the UK.

-Work-related mental health issues are contributing to workplace problems like presenteeism and leavism.
-86% of employers reported observing presenteeism – where employees are at work in body but unable to work to full capacity – in their organisation within the last 12 months, with only a quarter actively taking steps to address the issue.
-Leavism is an emerging trend, which sees employees buckling under an ‘always on’ culture that prevents them from properly switching off and working outside of their contracted hours, whilst ill, or even whilst on holiday.
+Work-related mental wellbeing issues are contributing to workplace problems like presenteeism and leavism.
+Presenteeism is where employees are at work in body but unable to work to full capacity.
+86% of employers reported observing presenteeism in their organisation within the last 12 months.
+Only a quarter of those actively took steps to address the issue.
+Leavism is an emerging trend, which sees employees buckling under an ‘always on’ culture.
+It prevents them from properly switching off and working outside of their contracted hours.
+This includes whilst ill, or even on holiday.

-Despite mental health being talked about much more openly in today’s society, the ‘Mental Health at Work’ campaign has found that half of UK workers have experienced a mental health problem in their current job, and only 48% of those have talked to their employer about it.
-This research shows there is clearly still a lot of work to be done to break down barriers in the workplace.
+Despite mental health being talked about much more openly in today’s society, the ‘Mental Health at Work’ campaign has found that half of UK workers have experienced a mental health problem in their current job.
+Only 48% of those have talked to their employer about it.
+This research shows there is a lot of work to be done to break down barriers in the workplace.

-With the NHS at breaking point, it’s never been more crucial for businesses in the UK to take greater responsibility for their employees’ mental and physical health, as 12.5 million working days are lost each year due to mental health issues.*
+With the NHS at breaking point, it’s never been more crucial for businesses in the UK to take greater responsibility for their employees’ mental and physical health.
+12.5 million working days are lost each year due to mental health issues.*

-Our survey also revealed that 63% of respondents would use wellbeing services if their employer provided them – an encouraging figure that highlights the potential of this kind of work.
+Our survey also revealed that 63% of respondents would use wellbeing services if their employer provided them.
+This is an encouraging figure that highlights the potential of this kind of work.

-The nuances of mental health and its impact on employees at an individual level can make it difficult to manage and to understand, but its contribution to good wellbeing in and outside of work is vital.
+The nuances of mental health and its impact on employees at an individual level can make it difficult to manage and to understand.
+Its contribution to good wellbeing in and outside of work is vital.
 Workplaces must make prioritising it top of their agenda.
 ‘Mental Health at Work’ is a progressive and essential initiative that should make a huge impact on the mental health and wellbeing of the nation.

 What can workplaces do?